This post is a travelguide about the best things to to do in Tiraspol and why you should travel to Transnistria.

 In fact, they would love to become part of Russia again.
-But with politics in between, Putin prefers a more covert support.
-Even if they do not recognize Transnistria as a country, there is a Russian peacekeeping mission maintaining the current status quo.
+But with politics in between, Putin prefers a more covert support in the form of a Russian peacekeeping mission that is maintaining the current status quo.

 Transnistria’s independence comes along with the country being shunned by the rest of the world.
 And despite a longing to return to communism, the current reality is one of wild west capitalism with democracy being of secondary importance.

 Transnistria celebrates their independence day every year on the second of September.
 Only two days after Moldova’s Limba Noastra.
 The national day when Moldavian, rather than Russian, became the state language in the then Moldovan Soviet Union republic.
-I decided that this was the best time to visit Transnistria.
+I decided that this was the best time to travel to Transnistria.

 1. Independence day

+Independence day is probably the best day to travel to Transnistria.
 We arrived in Tiraspol the day before, when preparations were already in full swing.
 In the evening families strolled through the park near the river where there was an exhibition of tanks on display.
-Obviously Transnistria is proud on its army and independence day is partly about showing off its military strength.
+Obviously Transnistria is proud of its army and independence day is partly about showing off its military strength.

-The next morning started straigt away with a military parade.
+The next morning started straight away with a military parade.
 There were a lot of important officials around, but the people of Tiraspol couldn’t be too bothered.
-There were few visitors and it was actually a rather dull affair with various sections of the army marching and chanting.
+There were few visitors, most of them tourists, and it was actually a rather dull affair with various sections of the army marching and chanting.

 It was only after the military parade that more people showed up for the fair with local food and traditional dance performances.
 Most popular of all were the stalls selling shaslyck.
 Even though it was only 10 in the morning, beer and vodka were already consumed in large quantities.